4 types of Zoom fatigue and how to combat them

 Your brain works much harder to send and receive cues through a screen.
 Multiply that into hours of exaggerated expressions and increased concentration, and your mind simply consumes more power.

-The Fix: When feasible, turn off your camera for breaks—and turn your body away from the screen.
+The fix: When it’s feasible, turn off your camera for breaks—and turn your body away from the screen.

 Bottom line